dfrencham/dfrencham.github.io/_posts/2014-08-27-removing-tiles.md

 The first tool I tried was my rotary hammer drill.
 For those who haven't seen one, it is the bigger, meaner brother of a hammer drill.
 A regular hammer drill can hammer while drilling and uses normal size drill bits.
 A rotary hammer drill can hammer while drilling, as well as hammering without spinning.
 This means you can put chisel attachments in it, and go to town.

-<div class="bg-info pad10">Heat is the enemy of the rotary hammer drill.
+<div class="box-tip pad10"> <h4></h4> Heat is the enemy of the rotary hammer drill.
 I have managed to set two Aldi Hammer Drills on fire by working too long without letting the drill cool down.
-I have an Ozito now, which so far has survived the abuse I have thrown at it.</div>
+I have an Ozito now, which so far has survived the abuse I have thrown at it.
+The tip here is to let the drill cool down periodically.</div>

 I used a 20mm spade bit, and enlisted the help of my mate Jared.
 It turns out that removing 75sqm of tiles with a rotary hammer drill takes a very, very long time.
 We only got one third or less of the area done (in 1 day), and managed to snap the spade bit.
 I also discovered I had a second type of thinset that was a bastard mix of mortar and tar.
 Tiles bedded on that stuff did not lift and had to be smashed apart with the hammer drill.